Shakib stars as Bangladesh edge closer to T20 World Cup second round

 However, when Sybrand Engelbrecht's entertaining 33 off 22 balls ended in the 15th over, Dutch hopes faded.

-Bas de Leede , skipper Scott Edwards and Logan van Beek all fell in the space of six runs as they tried to force the pace.
+Bas de Leede , Edwards and Logan van Beek all fell in the space of six runs as they tried to force the pace.

 Leg-spinner Rishad Hossain was the pick of the Bangladesh bowlers with 3-33 from his four overs.